kabir-rab/python-coronavirus-feed/README.md

+#### _2020-03-06 UPDATE: Added UK extract which gives breakdown for UK areas including total tested count_
-# Corona Virus Outbreak by Country
+# Coronavirus Outbreak by Country
 ### What
 This is a small python script to capture data form Wikipedia Page to provide up-to-date view on the outbreak.
 This does not provide daily snapshot, however the script can be scheduled to run daily to get the daily view.
 This was built to just keep track of current state of the outbreak as a high level sumamrised view.